The Amplituhedron BCFW Triangulation: Introduction

 The real \emph{Grassmannian} $\Gr_{k,n}$ is the variety of $k$-dimensional linear subspaces in $\RR^n$.
 It is concretely represented as the quotient space $\Gr_{k,n} = \GL_k(\RR)\,\backslash\,\Mat^{\ast}_{k\times n}(\RR)$.
 This means full-rank $k \times n$ real matrices modulo row operations performed by invertible $k \times k$ matrices.
 For a representative $k \times n$ matrix~$C$, every set $I \subseteq \{1,\dots,n\}$ of $k$ columns defines a \emph{Pl\"ucker coordinate} $P_I(C)$ as the determinant of the $k \times k$ minor corresponding to~$I$.
 Using all Pl\"ucker coordinates, the Grassmannian embeds in the $\left(\tbinom{n}{k}-1\right)$-dimensional real projective space.
 The \emph{positive Grassmannian} $\Grp{k}{n}$ is the subset of points in the Grassmannian with all $P_I >0$.
 Its closure is the \emph{nonnegative Grassmannian} $\Grnn{k}{n}$, with all $P_I \geq 0$.

-The theory of positivity for algebraic groups, and in particular the positive Grassmannian, was developed by Lusztig~\cite{lusztig1994total}.
+The theory of positivity for algebraic groups and partial flag varieties, and in particular the positive Grassmannian, was developed by Lusztig~\cite{lusztig1994total}.
 It was further studied by Rietsch~\cite{rietsch1998total,rietsch2006closure}, Marsh and Rietsch \cite{marsh2004parametrizations}, Fomin and Zelevinsky~\cite{fomin1999double, fomin2002cluster, fomin2003cluster}, and Postnikov~\cite{postnikov2006total, postnikov2018positive}.
 Postnikov developed a rich combinatorial picture of the nonnegative Grassmannian and its cell decomposition into positroid cells.
-An open \emph{positroid} $S \subseteq \Grnn{k}{n}$ comprises the points where a certain subset of the Pl\"ucker coordinates are positive, i.e., all $C$ such that $P_I(C)>0$ for $I \in M$ and $P_I(C)=0$ for $I \not\in M$, for some set~$M$.
-These positroids admit explicit parametrizations by $(0,\infty)^d$ for some $d={\dim S}$.
+An open \emph{positroid cell} $S \subseteq \Grnn{k}{n}$ comprises the points where a certain subset of the Pl\"ucker coordinates are positive, i.e., all $C$ such that $P_I(C)>0$ for $I \in M$ and $P_I(C)=0$ for $I \not\in M$, for some set~$M$.
+These positroid cells admit explicit parametrizations by $(0,\infty)^d$ for some $d={\dim S}$.
 They correspond to various combinatorial objects such as graphs, tableaux, and permutations, which will play a role below.
-The positive Grassmannian bears relations and applications to diverse areas, including cluster algebras, tropical geometry, and integrable systems \cite{speyer2005tropical, kodama2013combinatorics, kodama2014kp, lukowski2020positive, speyer2021positive}.
-A~recent application to scattering amplitudes in theoretical physics by Arkani-Hamed and Trnka~\cite{arkani2014amplituhedron} motivates the definition of the amplituhedron, which is the focus of this work.
+The positive Grassmannian bears relations and applications to diverse areas, including cluster algebras, tropical geometry, and integrable systems \cite{speyer2005tropical, kodama2013combinatorics, kodama2014kp, lukowski2023positive, speyer2021positive}.
+A~recent application to scattering amplitudes in theoretical physics by Arkani-Hamed et~al.~\cite{arkani2016Grassmannian} motivates the definition of the amplituhedron by Arkani-Hamed and Trnka~\cite{arkani2014amplituhedron}, which is the focus of this work.